When Samuel Bak was 9 years old, he was living in a Polish ghetto. The town he had grown up in was decimated. Most of

 The University of Nebraska Emergency Assistance Fund supports students and employees on all four campuses in times of personal hardship.

-But generous alumni and friends stepped up and helped with donations to the University of Nebraska Emergency Assistance Fund when they were needed most.
+But generous alumni and friends have been stepping up and giving to the University of Nebraska Emergency Assistance Fund when help from the fund has been needed most.

 On UNO’s campus, Rhea lost her job at the campus recreation center when it was shut down.
 “It was a relief to be able to get groceries and pay off some utilities that were piling up,” she said, after receiving help from the university crisis fund.
 Rhea said, “I wasn’t expecting to get this fund, but I’m very, very grateful that I did … words can’t even describe how this fund has helped, to be honest.”